 Tools to maintain test-suite execution: Healenium

-Refer the below example which depicts an idea on the tools used to automate certain stages in Regression automation cycle:
+Refer to the below example, which depicts an idea of the tools used to automate certain stages in the Regression automation cycle:

 Challenges with Regression Test Automation: Must know for the QA Engineer